atzori/sebd2024/registration.md

 #### Type of registration

-Whenever not specified, the following prices are VAT excluded (if applicable).
+Whenever not specified, the following prices are VAT excluded (if applicable, see below for exemption).

 |                         | Early registration (up to May, 15) &nbsp;&nbsp;&nbsp;&nbsp;| Late registration (from May, 16) |
 |-------------------------|------------------------------------|----------------------------------|